snay2/task-tracker/api.markdown

 Change the name of the category

 Parameters:

 * _id_ ID of the category to update
 * _name_ (optional) New name for the category

 Returns: the updated category object

+## /category/list
+Gets a list of all the categories

+Parameters: none

+Returns: a list of category objects

 # JSON objects